Wasabi: Surrogates

 Wasabi favors growing conditions that restrict its wide cultivation – among other things, it is quite intolerant of direct sunlight, requires an air temperature between 8 and 20 C, and prefers high humidity in summer.
 This makes fully satisfying commercial demand impossible for growers, which makes wasabi quite expensive.
 Therefore, outside Japan, finding real wasabi plants is rare.

-A common substitute is a mixture of horseradish, mustard, starch, and green food coloring or spinach powder.
-Often packages are labeled as wasabi while the ingredients do not include any part of the wasabi plant.
-The primary difference is color, with wasabi being naturally green.
+A common substitute is a mixture of horseradish, mustard, starch, and green food colouring or spinach powder.
+Often packages are labelled as wasabi while the ingredients do not include any part of the wasabi plant.
+The primary difference is colour, with wasabi being naturally green.
 Fresh horseradish root is described as having a similar (albeit simpler) flavor and texture to that of fresh wasabi.